Frequently Asked Questions

 What courses of study and degree programs may I pursue at the Fort Campbell Center?

-- As a student at the Fort Campbell Center, you have the opportunity to pursue a variety of degree options, from the Associate of Applied Science and Associate of Science degrees to the Bachelor of Science and Bachelor of Professional Studies degrees to a host of Graduate degree options.
+- As a student at the Fort Campbell Center, you have the opportunity to pursue a variety of degree options, from the Associate of Applied Science and Associate of Science degrees to the Bachelor of Science and Bachelor of Science (BS) with a Major in Leadership and Organizational Administrationdegrees to a host of Graduate degree options.
 This link provides information on each program: Degree Programs.
 Additionally, the Fort Campbell Center provides the courses needed to complete the core requirements for all degrees offered here and for most of the other majors offered at the university.
 Many students with Clarksville campus majors complete the first two years at Fort Campbell and then transfer to the Clarksville campus for the upper level courses specific to their disciplines.